Skitchin': Development and release

 Skitchin was developed by EA's Canadian division.
-It was conceptualized by Dave Ralston, designed by Dave Warfield and directed by Tim Brengle.
-The game was programmed by Lance Wall, Daniel Wesley and Lee Ingraham, while Tony Lee, Jack Snowden and Cindy Green created the graphics.
+It was conceptualized by Dave Ralston, designed by Dave Warfield, and directed by Tim Brengle.
+The game was programmed by Lance Wall, Daniel Wesley, and Lee Ingraham, while Tony Lee, Jack Snowden, and Cindy Green created the graphics.
 The game's engine was repurposed from the Road Rash series to capitalize on its success.

 To collect reference material for the stunts seen in the game, the development team went to the Skate Ranch, a skating area in Toronto, where they were directed to Troy Manering, the community's reputed best skater.
 After the team rented a warehouse and set up a series of ramps, Snowden spent several days videotaping Manering performing a collection of moves, which were rotoscoped for the game's characters.
 For the game's graffiti art, the development team conducted an exhaustive tour of Toronto and photographed graffiti styles that they liked.
 After finding a phone number on one of the walls, the team came into contact with Carlos Zelaya, Zack Benwell, and Nelson Garcia.
 Because the trio were teenagers and unable to drive, the interview with them was conducted at a train station.
 The artists were impressed by the game's concept and suggested a grunge soundtrack during a visit to the EA Canada offices.
 The game's audio artist, Jeff van Dyck, was not initially knowledgeable of the genre, but developed a taste for it after being locked in a room and listening to a collection of CDs of bands from Seattle's grunge scene.
 The game's score consists of 16 tracks in total.

 Due to the questionable legality of the activities depicted in the game and in response to the ongoing debate concerning violence in video games, the development team accessed the cartridge several times to temper or remove imagery that could be considered gratuitously violent.
 The game includes a disclaimer upon booting that warns players of the dangerous nature of the stunts and activities portrayed in the game and the risk of serious injury involved in attempting them.

-Skitchin was released in North America and Europe in March 1994.
+Skitchin was released in Europe on March 26 1994, and was released the following month in North America.
 A magazine advertisement for the game, which used the headline "Skatin', Hitchin', Bitchin', Skitchin, was criticized for its use of profanity.
 EA associate publicist Fiona Murphy recounted, "The American Slang Dictionary defines the word bitchin as 'good, excellent, superior.'
 Our use of the word was with this meaning in mind and was not intended as profanity.
 Skitchin is an action-packed, hard-core street game, and we felt the word bitchin in the headline ... reflected the attitude of the game and also conveniently rhymed with Skitchin'."